Hazelnut Butter

 Instructions:

-- Toast the Hazelnuts - Preheat the oven to 180°C (350°F).
-Spread the hazelnuts in a single layer on a parchment-lined baking sheet.
-Roast for 10 to 12 minutes, shaking the pan halfway through, until the skins are cracked and the nuts are deep golden brown.
-Watch carefully as they can burn quickly.
+Preheat the oven to 180°C (350°F).
+Spread the hazelnuts in a single layer on a baking sheet.
+Roast for 10–12 minutes, shaking the pan halfway through, until the skins are cracked and the nuts are deep golden brown. - Remove the Skins

-- Remove the Skins - Transfer the hot hazelnuts onto a clean kitchen towel.
-Gather the towel around the nuts and rub vigorously for about 1 minute to remove as much of the papery skin as possible.
-It is fine if some skin remains.
-Allow the nuts to cool for 5 minutes.
+Transfer the hot hazelnuts onto a clean kitchen towel.
+Rub vigorously for about 1 minute to remove as much of the papery skin as possible.
+Allow the nuts to cool for 5 minutes. - Blend

 Common Mistakes: